MISP/misp-book/faq/README.md

 This is mostly a TAXII server hooked up to MISP, meant to receive STIX files to its in box and uploading them to MISP.
 There is also an experimental feature to push MISP events to the TAXII server when they're published - that's in `scripts/push_published_to_taxii.py`.
 It seems to work, but may occasionally re-upload duplicate events to MISP.

-TAXII 2 support will be provided in the future once the specification, which is at time of writing in draft, reaches a stable form.
+TAXII 2 is provided in the future once the specification, which is at time of writing in draft, reaches a stable form.

 ### Wipe MISP data - Remove all data